General Joseph Martin Chapter

 maneuvered the Turtle underneath the Hull of The British Flag ship, HMS

 Eagle, the command ship of Admiral Howe.
-The HMS Eagle was located in a small
+The HMS Eagle was located in a

 vortex where the Hudson River and East River current comes together.